What comes to your mind when you think of assertiveness?

 8. Do you admire anyone who is assertive?

-What qualities do you admire of your role models?
+What qualities do you admire within your role models?
 Do they respond in a certain way?
 How do they communicate their needs?
 Take note even of their tone, their pace and the way they also listen and speak.
 Then use these points as a guide to practice.

 If you are finding it difficult to set and communicate your needs and boundaries or you find it difficult to be assertive why not book a complimentary 15 minutes discovery call where we can talk about what changes you would like to experience and how coaching with myself could support you to find clarity, confidence, direction and success.